Open Secrets

 42. “He who knows the origin of all passions can live a free man.
 Why?
 The origin of all passions is found to be a false concept.”

-43. “Phenomena or events are not perceived as mind generated because people erroneously believe the environment exists.
-However, the environment itself does not exist.
+43. “Phenomena or events are not perceived as generated by the senses because people erroneously believe the environment exists.
+However, the environment does not exist.
 Remember, life or delusion is simply a process of thought succession.”

 44. “All the suffering exists because of these lies.”